Cloudbox/autoscan/README.md

 # Autoscan

+Autoscan, [A-Train](https://github.com/m-rots/a-train) and [Bernard](https://github.com/m-rots/bernard-rs) are no longer actively maintained.
+All projects are considered feature frozen and when compatibility with Google Drive, Plex, Emby, Jellyfin and the -arrs inevitably breaks, no fixes will be provided and such an event will officially mark these projects as end of life.
+As all three projects have permissible open source licenses, feel free to start a fork and continue development.
+Ownership of these repositories as well as the Docker images will not be transferred.

 Autoscan replaces the default Plex and Emby behaviour for picking up file changes on the file system.
 Autoscan integrates with Sonarr, Radarr, Readarr, Lidarr and Google Drive to fetch changes in near real-time without relying on the file system.